jia-xinyu/jia-xinyu.github.io/_projects/10_project.md

     Electronic system.
 </div>

 Currently, all hardware has been completed.
-A whole-body planning and control algorithm is being developed to coordinate its locomotion and manipulation.
+A whole-body planning and control algorithm is being developed to coordinate its **locomotion** and **manipulation**.
 Let's wait and see.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">